gsinghjay/is373/docs/discovery-output/personas-pre.md

 - Overhauls that feel unsustainable; analysis paralysis

 ## Gains / Desired Outcomes
-- Routine confidence; better energy/sleep; waist reduction
+- Routine confidence; better energy/sleep; waist reduction; accountability via community challenges and coach Q&A

 ## Objections
 - “Do I need a device?”
 “Is this too much effort?”